-Associate Umpire: is an individual who has participated in an umpire “clinic”.
-The clinic content and teaching methodology is set by the RCA Umpires Committee and the clinics are delivered by the provincial rowing associations (PRA’s).
-As noted above, an individual is not required to have a rowing background to become an umpire.
-A person is referred to as an Associate Umpire after attending a clinic, and can immediately start his or her apprenticeship at RCA sanctioned regattas under the tutelage of Licensed Umpires.
-The primary education tool for associate umpires is the RCA Rules of Racing that can be downloaded from the RCA Website.
+Associate Umpire: an individual who has participated in an umpire “clinic”.
+The clinic content and teaching methodology is set by the RCA Umpires Committee and the clinics are delivered by the PRAs.
+An individual is not required to have a rowing background to become an umpire.
+A person is referred to as an Associate Umpire after attending a clinic and can immediately start his or her apprenticeship at RCA sanctioned regattas under the tutelage of Licensed Umpires.
+The primary education tool for associate umpires is the RCA Rules of Racing that can be downloaded here.

 Umpire (Licensed): an Associate Umpire who has passed a written and practical exam after a set period of training.
 Candidates who pass the exam are issued an RCA Umpire’s Licence.
 An Umpire will fill many roles at a regatta, including starter, on-water umpire, control commission umpire and finish judge.
-There are requirements to maintain a licence.
-One such requirement is to attend an umpire “seminar” once every three years.
+There are requirements to maintain a licence including attending an umpire seminar once every three years.

 Chief Umpire: after three years of serving as an Umpire, a person can take a Chief Umpire (CU) course and then be eligible to fill the role of Chief Umpire at a regatta.

-Clinician: a Clinician conducts Umpire “Clinics”, Chief Umpire Clinics and Umpire Exams as well as Umpire “Seminars” and Evaluations.
-Chief Umpires nominated by their PRA can be eligible to become clinicians.
+Clinician: a Clinician conducts Umpire clinics, Chief Umpire clinics and Umpire exams as well as Umpire seminars and evaluations.
+Chief Umpires are nominated by their PRA and are eligible to become Clinicians.

 International Umpire: an International Umpire is an umpire who has passed the FISA Umpire written and practical examinations.
-FISA Umpires are eligible to be appointed the juries of world cup, world championship Olympic and Paralympic regattas.
+FISA Umpires are eligible to be appointed to the juries of the World Cup series, World Championships, and Olympic and Paralympic regattas.